folio-org/docs/content/en/docs/Access/Additional topics/feesfines/feesfines.md

 For **Actual cost** charges, the item ages to lost automatically, but the library must specify the amount to charge the patron manually.
 In the Users app, there is a reporting view that lists items that have aged to lost and need to have a charge applied.
 Libraries can also choose to not charge the patron for the lost item.

-Note that if the lost policy has an associated processing fee, the processing fee will be charged when the item ages to lost, regardless of whether
+Note that if the lost policy has an associated processing fee, the processing fee will be charged when the item ages to lost, regardless of whether the policy uses set cost or actual cost.

 ## Timing considerations for when an item ages to lost